aswnrj/ml-research/README.md

 - Kirchoff's law equations can be derived using the transpose of incidence matrix
 - The rank of the matrix is $\#nodes - 1$, number of vectors in nullspace of $A$ is 1.
 As we can set potential at one node and derive the others.
 - The number of vectors in the left null space of $A^T$ is equal to the number of loops.
 Hence we can derive the kirchoff's using this

+### Review for quiz 1
+- Went through a few questions